Arup3201/Customer-Retention-Analysis/README.md

 To solve this problem, they need a data scientist who can help them understand the underlying cause of this sudden increase in customer defection.

+## Problem Statement

+ABC bank want me to find out the cause of the customer defection.
+Mainly they want me to see the relation between this customer churn with other factors like customer dissatisfaction, competitive pressure and customer preferences.

+The problem in hand incorporates 5 things to do:

+1. **Customer Behavior Patterns:** Analyze recent customer interactions, transactions, and service usage to identify any discernible patterns or anomalies that might be indicative of disengagement or dissatisfaction.

+2. **Service Satisfaction Metrics:** Evaluate the effectiveness of our current customer service strategies and identify areas for improvement.
+Are there specific services or touchpoints that consistently result in customer dissatisfaction?

+3. **Competitive Benchmarking:** Conduct a comparative analysis with other leading banks in our market to identify any superior practices or features that may be attracting our customers away.

+4. **Predictive Modeling:** Develop predictive models to forecast potential churn candidates based on historical data.
+This will enable us to proactively address concerns and tailor retention strategies.

+5. **Customer Feedback Analysis:** Scrutinize customer feedback channels, such as surveys and complaints, to pinpoint recurring issues and sentiments that may be contributing to the churn.

+The ultimate goal is not just to understand the cause of the customer churn but also to implement effective measures that will help retain the valued clients.

 ## Business Understanding